Winterizing Winterizing — Should You Cover Pool Equipment in Winter? Protection Guide

 Pool Heater

 Gas and electric heaters require special attention.
 Remove the heater's drain plugs and ensure all water is drained from internal components.
-Cover the unit with a waterproof heater cover, but leave ventilation gaps at the bottom to prevent moisture buildup.
+Do not cover the heater - major brands like Hayward and Raypak don't even make heater covers, and trapped moisture causes internal corrosion.
+Just drain it fully and keep the venting clear.
 For gas heaters, ensure the venting system remains unobstructed.

 Control Panels and Automation Systems